2006 United States immigration reform protests: Illegal immigration

 In the 1980s, the United States government began to express concern about the large scale flow of illegal immigration, which led to the Immigration Reform and Control Act (IRCA) of 1986.
 First, the Act made it illegal for employers to hire workers who could not provide proof of legal immigration to the United States.
 Second, it allowed for the legalization of immigrants who could prove residency in the U.S. since January 1, 1982 and agricultural workers who began working in the United States prior to May 1986.
 Out of the 3 million migrants that applied for IRCA, 2.7 million, many of whom were Mexican, were given a path to citizenship.
 However, in the long term, IRCA was not successful in reducing the flow of illegal immigration to the United States.
-As a result, the U.S. government began to increase the funding of Border Patrol as a means to regulate the flow of undocumented immigrants to the United States.
+As a result, the U.S. government began to increase the funding of Border Patrol as a means to regulate the flow of illegal immigrants to the United States.
 These actions proved to have little impact on illegal immigration, resulting in about eleven million illegal immigrants living in the United States, the majority being of Mexican origin.
 Therefore, discourse about the flow of illegal immigration has been known as a "Mexican" or "Latino" problem.
 The large scale flow of illegal migrants and the significant ethno-racial shift that occurred as a result of 1965 Act, have resulted in anti-immigrant backlash that targets Latino immigrants.